Computer Technology & Electronics

 - although the EnerStat stat was really neat technology, they were

-unable to produced a consistent API.
+unable (unwilling?) to produce a consistent API.
 Every time they introduced a change,

 we needed to add code to support it.
 After the third change we decided